smallwat3r/slideshow/README.md

 # Slideshow Creator

-Was on the look for a dead simple tool to create a slideshow of images and videos for a wedding.
+I was looking for a super simple tool to create a slideshow of images and videos for a wedding.

-I could not find one that suited my needs (simple, free, automatic), so I decided to create my own using [moviepy](https://github.com/Zulko/moviepy).
+I couldn’t find one that was simple, free, and automated, so I built my own using [moviepy](https://github.com/Zulko/moviepy).

-Hope it can help someone else!
+Hope it helps someone else too!

 ## Features